Hugh Sebag-Montefiore

-In 2016, Somme: Into the Breach appeared in time for the 100th anniversary of the Somme Offensive.
-Cecil Sebag-Montefiore, the author's great-grandfather, killed himself after serving with the Royal Engineers on the Western Front.
+In 2016, Somme: Into the Breach appeared in time for the 100th anniversary of the Somme Offensive during the First World War.

+Family background

 He has been married since 1989 to Aviva Burnstock, the head of the Department of Art Conservation & Technology at the Courtauld Institute in London.
 His brother Simon Sebag Montefiore is also a writer, besides being an historian.
 His cousin Denzil was a platoon commander at Dunkirk.

-Family history
+Through his paternal grandmother Audrey Haldinstein, he is a great-great-grandson of Herbert Leon, who owned Bletchley Park until he sold it to the British government in 1938.

+Cecil Sebag-Montefiore, the author's great-grandfather, committed suicide after serving with the Royal Engineers on the western Front of World War I.

 Montefiore's father, Stephen Eric Sebag-Montefiore, was descended from a line of wealthy Sephardic Jews who were diplomats and bankers all over Europe.
 At the start of the 19th century, his great-great uncle, Sir Moses Montefiore, became a banking partner of N M Rothschild & Sons.
 His mother, Phyllis April Jaffé, comes from a Lithuanian Jewish family of poor scholars.
 Her parents fled the Russian Empire at the turn of the 20th century; they bought tickets for New York City, but were cheated, being instead dropped off at Cork, Ireland.
-During the Limerick Pogrom of 1904 they left Ireland and moved to Newcastle, England.
+During the Limerick Boycott of 1904 they left Ireland and moved to Newcastle, England.
 The father of his namesake, Bishop of Birmingham Hugh Montefiore, was the great-great-nephew of Sir Moses.